Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston's 82 games this season have gone over this contest's total of 214.5 points 65 times.
+- In 65 games this season, Boston and its opponents have scored more than 214.5 total points.

-- Boston has an average point total of 229.4 in its outings this year, 14.9 more points than this game's over/under.
+- Boston's outings this year have an average total of 229.4, 14.9 more points than this matchup's over/under.

+- So far this season, the Celtics have compiled a 45-37-0 record against the spread.

 Heat Betting Records & Stats

-- Miami has played 52 games this season that ended with a combined score higher than 214.5 points.
+- Miami has combined with its opponent to score more than 214.5 points in 52 of 82 games this season.

-- Miami's contests this season have a 219.3-point average over/under, 4.8 more points than this game's total.
+- The average over/under for Miami's contests this season is 219.3, 4.8 more points than this game's total.

 - So far this year, Miami has put together a 30-52-0 record against the spread.